 Build Katzenpost from source

 This page is the canonical reference for the pinned versions of the Katzenpost stack, together with brief instructions for building and running each component from source.
-It is intended for anyone who wishes to run the software ahead of binary packages becoming available.
+It is intended for users and mixnet node operators who wish to run the software ahead of binary packages becoming available.
+The pinned-versions table below is the full compatibility set across repositories and serves application developers as well; for the thin client library APIs themselves, consult the Thin Client API Reference.

 Pinned versions

-The following git tags are the current recommended versions for running the stack.
+The following git tags are the current recommended versions for running the stack, and they are one mutually compatible set: this katzenpost with this thin_client with this katzenqt.
 Components in the same row of the same repository should be built from the same tag.

 | Component | Repository | Path | Branch | Tag |